 Sounds like fun!

 I strongly recommend The Baker to those of you that enjoy quirky small town characters doing absurd stuff and I guarantee quite a few good laughs, too!
-Besides, who would not like to see the life in a remote Welsh town called Gwynfyd? 🙂 I believe Damian agrees.
-This is what he shares with The Independent just before the movie gets released in the UK:
+Besides, who would not like to see the life in a remote Welsh town called Gwynfyd? 🙂 The movie is available on Amazon and iTunes.

 Our protagonist, Milo, is an assassin, a sensitive one, who wants to quit his professional life.
 He violates the code, and does not kill a man that he was supposed to kill, and the “management” decides to sends another assassin, Bjorn (Coster-Waldau), to terminate him.